ShubhamAIML/AI-ML-Internship-Task2/README.md

 ## **📋 Overview**
 This repository presents an **in-depth Exploratory Data Analysis (EDA)** of the Titanic dataset for the **Elevale AI & ML Internship Task 2**.
 The goal is to uncover patterns, trends, and relationships in the data using descriptive statistics and visualizations.
 Tools used include **Pandas** for data manipulation, **Matplotlib** and **Seaborn** for plotting, and Python's built-in formatting for outputs.
 The analysis includes feature engineering to enhance insights and meets the task's objectives of data understanding and pattern recognition.

-Run the analysis on Colab: [Colab Notebook](https://colab.research.google.com/drive/1HoMJCVGDj1-dG905Tkz-rVjA72TznYcp?usp=sharing).
-[Kaggle Notebook](https://www.kaggle.com/code/shubham1921/exploratory-data-analysis-on-titanic-dataset).
+Run the analysis on : [Colab Notebook](https://colab.research.google.com/drive/1HoMJCVGDj1-dG905Tkz-rVjA72TznYcp?usp=sharing) , [Kaggle Notebook](https://www.kaggle.com/code/shubham1921/exploratory-data-analysis-on-titanic-dataset)

 ---